awaregroup/IIALab/labs/Lab05.md

 ## Step 3: Build and push a container

 ### 3.0 - Containerize the sample app
+The following steps assume that you have created a Azure Container Registry in the previous lab.

 1. Publish the executables into a folder named release by running the following command: